-Since first FRMP analysis of costs and benefits is one of essencial steps in flood risk management measures development.
+Since the first FRMP, the analysis of costs and benefits is one of the essential steps in flood risk management measures development.
 On the program level, costs and benefits of the structural measures are assessed in the framework of Multiannual programme of construction of water regulation and protection facilities and amelioration facilities, which is the basis for implementation of the structural flood protection measures in Croatia and included in the programme of measures of FRMP.
 On the project level, more comprehensive CBA is applied as one of key elements for selection of most appropriate flood risk management measures.
-During the first and second flood risk management cycle, several studies have been launched and prepared in order to inprove multiple aspect of cost benefit analysis such as potential financial damages to properties (NACER), adverse consequences to human helth, landmine impact on flood risk etc.
+During the first and second flood risk management cycle, several studies have been launched and prepared in order to improve multiple aspect of cost benefit analysis such as potential financial damages to properties (NACER), adverse consequences to human health, landmine impact on flood risk etc.